kamadorueda/santiago/README.md

 In practice the theoretical worst case is just theoretical, and performance is normally linear. -->

-# Short term goals
+## Short term goals

-- Implement a lexer that turns a `&str` into an `&[&str]`, so that people do not have to implement their own ad-hoc lexers.
+In order:

+1. Propagate position counters from the lexer to the parser.

+1. Enforce resolving ambiguities in the input grammar.

-- Implement a grammar builder, so that defining a grammar is not that verbose
+1. Implement a grammar builder, so that defining a grammar is not that verbose

+1. Implement a Flex-like interface for the lexer, so that you can really do complex lexing beyond 'char-by-char'

-- Release `1.0.0`.
+1. Release `1.0.0`.